toolongdontread/ImageClassification/README.md

 After running the ```train2.py```, a folder named ```model``` will be generated.
 You can find the trained model inside.

 ## Disclaimer
-The model is still under development.
-We cannot ensure that all programs are error-free.
+We cannot ensure that the program is error-free.
 YOU HAVE TO TAKE YOUR OWN RISK while using our programs!